fortrabbit/help/docs/redis-cloud.md

 When your subscription becomes available (you can see the status in the Redis Labs control panel) you will get an "Endpoint", which consists of a hostname and a port.
 For example: `pub-redis-12345.us-east-1-3.7.ec2.redislabs.com:12345`.
 The first part (`pub-redis...redislabs.com`) is the hostname and the last part (`12345`) is the port.

 We recommend to store this information in your App's [secrets](secrets).
-Go to the fortrabbit Dasboard > Your App > Settings > App Secrets and add:
+Go to the fortrabbit Dashboard > Your App > Settings > App Secrets and add:

 ```plain
 # the hostname and port